emluk/dvorak-de-type-II/README.md

 And if it helps you on top of that: great! <br>
 If you raise an issue in this repository asking for help, I might answer.
 But I don't expect anyone to need help.

+I do not know if this could cause any issues, but I do not take any responsibility for whatever happens when you use this.
 ## Modifications
 I am writing a lot of markdown when documenting code.
 This requires a lot of backticks  `` ` ``.
 The default behavior for backticks is to function as a deadkey.
 Meaning that it is waiting for a second character to be typed and then constructing a composed character.
 For example, the combination `` `+a `` creates `à`.